objectiv/objectiv.io/blog/2022-02-02 Meet Objectiv.md

 For a few years, we’ve had the privilege to look inside the kitchens of many product analytics teams to see how they were organized, how they worked and what they struggled with.

-We saw [an increasing amount of people with a data science role](https://www.zdnet.com/article/employers-are-desperate-for-data-scientists-as-demand-booms/) joining these teams, which isn’t too surprising with the rise of companies that have adopted a data-driven approach.
+We saw an increasing amount of people with a data science role joining these teams, which isn’t too surprising with the rise of companies that have adopted a data-driven approach.

 What we also saw: Front-end engineers that had to implement yet another tracking plan because data science was missing events.
 Data scientists jokingly calling themselves data janitors because of all the gruntwork they needed to do.
 Data engineers rebuilding the models of data scientists in order to use them for production.
 And product owners confused with the amount of time it took to answer seemingly simple product questions.

 <BlogImage url='img/blog/implement-tracking.jpg'
-  caption='Hat-tip to {1} for the relatable image '
+  caption='Hat tip to {1} for the relatable image '
   captionLinks={[
     {text: 'Timo Dechau', to: 'https://twitter.com/timdechau'}
   ]} />